Thursday, April 19, 2018 | 12:30 PM to 1:30 PM

 Tel: 212.908.4110 | Fax: 212.742.0573

-Please note: Due to a flood in the Museum, this event will be held on the 5th Floor of 48 Wall Street.
+Please note new date!
+This event will be held on the 5th Floor of 48 Wall Street.
 MoAF staff will be on hand to direct attendees.

 Long overlooked in histories of finance, women played an essential role in areas such as banking and the stock market during the late 19th and early 20th centuries.
 Yet their presence sparked ongoing controversy.
 Hetty Green's golden touch brought her millions, but she outraged critics with her rejection of domesticity.
 Progressives like Victoria Woodhull, meanwhile, saw financial acumen as more important for women than the vote.
 George Robb's pioneering study sheds a light on the financial methods, accomplishments and careers of three generations of women.